Kwesi20000/Monty-project/README.md

-Our Monty project readme which a
+Our Monty project readme which are